2025lecyashwanthgmc-ai/Experiment-2/README.md

 ### Justification

-A moderate overdrive voltage
+A moderate overdrive voltage is selected to ensure proper operation of the MOSFET in the saturation region while maintaining good amplifier performance.

-• provides sufficient transconductance
+• provides sufficient transconductance for effective signal amplification
-• keeps current stable
+• keeps the drain current relatively stable
+• improves the linearity of the amplifier
-• leaves headroom for signal swing
+• leaves adequate voltage headroom for signal swing
+• prevents the transistor from entering the triode region during operation

 ---